 - The single-episode form of the syndrome affects men and women equally, but more than 80 percent of people with the recurring form are women.

 - Neuromyelitis Optica can strike at almost any age, starting as young as 3 years old.
-But it most commonly strikes either during childhood or between the ages of 40 and 50.
+However, it most commonly strikes either during childhood or between the ages of 40 and 50.

 What is the Difference Between NMO and Multiple Sclerosis?